B2B Marketing Attribution for Beginners

 Event

-💡 Note: Some businesses like to separate social media into organic and paid channels.
+💡 Tip: Some businesses like to separate social media into organic and paid channels.
 I prefer to treat social media as one channel.
-This avoids confusion when asking prospects, for example, on a website form.
+This avoids confusion when asking prospects on a website form, for example.
 Prospects may find it difficult to remember whether the content they saw was an organic post or a paid ad.

-Step 2: Identifying touchpoints using technical and qualitative identifiers
+Step 2: Identify touchpoints using technical and qualitative identifiers

 Use UTM parameters as your first identifier.
-Add them to the URL of your website or landing page.
-You can use the data stored in them once a prospect clicks on your ad or email and converts into a lead.
+Append them to your website or landing page URL.
+You can use the data stored in them once a prospect clicks your ad or email and converts into a lead.

 I recommend using at least the following parameters: